Sound recording of the exhibition, "Audio Mimesis", with Void and Klaas Huebner, At Le Bon Accueil (Fr), March 2017.

 Curated by Damien Simon for Le Bon Accueil.

 The main idea of this exhibition is to exhibit sound art pieces in a way they mix together.
-The public can experiences simultaneously the sound of the two sound installations ("Air" by Void and "Schwarzwald" by Klaas Huebner), and immersed in an artificial and pastoral soundscape where reeds of flutes, sounds of animals mimicked vocally and broadcast by modified cassette players evoke the rumor of the forest.
+The public can experiences simultaneously the sound of the two sound installations ("Air" by Void and "Schwarzwald" by Klaas Huebner), and is immersed in an artificial and pastoral soundscape where reeds of flutes, vocally mimicked sounds of animals broadcasted by modified cassette players evoke the rumor of the forest.

 The audio recording allow you to hear the soundscape of the exhibition, and without sight to suggest inner images of animal in the woods.

 "Air" uses low frequencies, inaudible to human ear.
 Something we accept as “silence”.
 Spread in a tube, they create a movement of air that makes the wind instrument play.